Patient information: Systemic lupus erythematosus and pregnancy (Beyond the Basics)

 If you take one of these medications and become pregnant, talk to your doctor immediately.

-- Azathioprine — There are conflicting data about the safety of azathioprine (AZA) during pregnancy , although much of the research that has been done in patients who have received organ transplants suggests that this medication does not increase the risk of fetal anomalies.
+●Azathioprine – There are conflicting data about the safety of azathioprine during pregnancy , although much of the research that has been done in patients who have received organ transplants suggests that this medication does not increase the risk of fetal anomalies.
 For this reason, use of azathioprine is generally limited to women with severe disease who have not responded to other treatments.
-Men who take AZA should probably discontinue the medication three months before trying to conceive.
+Men who take azathioprine should probably discontinue the medication three months before trying to conceive.

 Drugs that are safe during pregnancy

-- Antimalarial drugs — There is no evidence that antimalarial drugs, such as hydroxychloroquine, increase the risk of miscarriage or birth defects at normal doses.
+●Antimalarial drugs – There is no evidence that antimalarial drugs, such as hydroxychloroquine, increase the risk of miscarriage or birth defects at normal doses.
 These medications are safe to use while breastfeeding.
-Women with SLE should be encouraged to continue their antimalarial drugs during pregnancy as they may decrease the risk of flares, may help manage the antiphospholipid syndrome, and may possibly decrease the risk of neonatal lupus.
+Women with systemic lupus erythematosus should be encouraged to continue their antimalarial drugs during pregnancy as they may decrease the risk of flares, help manage the antiphospholipid syndrome, and possibly decrease the risk of neonatal lupus.

 SYSTEMIC LUPUS ERYTHEMATOSUS AFTER DELIVERY

 Some women will experience a flare of systemic lupus erythematosus after delivery.
 Women who have had active disease in early pregnancy and those with significant organ damage are at greater risk of disease flares.
-Thus, regular visits for SLE monitoring are recommended postpartum.
+Thus, regular visits for systemic lupus erythematosus monitoring are recommended postpartum.

 Breastfeeding — Breastfeeding is recommended for most women with systemic lupus erythematosus.
 There is no increased risk of neonatal lupus related to breastfeeding.
 However, some medications enter breast milk: